Chapter 2: This Venerable One is Alive

 The thirty-fourth year…

 Rong Jiu laughed.
 “Mo-gongzi is so hungry he doesn’t even remember the date.
-Stay here for a bit, and I’ll go to the kitchen and bring you something to eat.
+Stay here for a bit.
+I’ll go to the kitchen and bring you something to eat.
 How about fried youxuan pastries?”

-Rong Jiu dressed himself and left, soon returning with a wooden tray, on which there was a bowl of pumpkin porridge, two crispy youxuan pastries, and a plate of side dishes.
+Rong Jiu dressed himself and left, soon returning with a wooden tray, on which there was a bowl of pumpkin congee, two crispy youxuan pastries, and a plate of side dishes.

 Mo Ran was a little hungry and was about to grab a fried youxuan pastry when Rong Jiu suddenly brushed his hand aside and said sweetly, “Allow me to serve gongzi.”